ivan-zaitsev/shop-telegram-bot/README.md

 4. Set up the telegram bot username and token in properties `telegram-bot/src/main/resources/application.properties`
 5. Run the telegram bot and admin panel, web UI is accessible on `http://localhost:8080/admin`, credentials (admin:admin)

+## Notes before deploy
 Telegram bot sends images as a link, if they are uploaded from the localhost, the bot will not be able to send them

-If you are deploying the application on the server don't forget to change server url and images upload path in properties `admin-panel/src/main/resources/application.properties`
+Do not forget to change server url in properties `admin-panel/src/main/resources/application.properties`

+Do not use `/root` folder as main, instead you can use `/home` folder

 ## How to deploy
 > 1. Install software